 - Library services for teaching information literacy

-Customized web-based research guides are available for individual courses and programs.
+- Customized web-based research guides are available for individual courses and programs.
 In developing a course guide page, faculty and librarians work collaboratively to identify key resources, services, and strategies that support a course's assignments and learning objectives.
 Course guides also foster the development of information literacy competencies.
-To request a course guide webpage for a class, please use this online form.

 - Contact your library liaison.